inverno-io/inverno-core/doc/reference-guide.md

 In the previous code we created a bean of type `SomeBean`.
 At compile time, the Inverno compiler will include it in the generated module class that you'll eventually use at runtime to obtain `SomeBean` instances.

-By default, a bean is named after the simple name of the class starting with a lower case (eg. `someBean` in our previous example).
+By default, a bean is named after the simple name of the class starting with a lower case (e.g. `someBean` in our previous example).
 This can be specified in the annotation using the name attribute:

 ```java
 @Bean(name="customSomeBean")